 Helping patients to live healthier lives

-The practice supported patients to achieve better oral health in accordance with the Department of Health publication 'Delivering better oral health: an evidence-based toolkit for prevention'.
+The practice was providing preventive care and supported patients to ensure better oral health in line with the Delivering Better Oral Health toolkit.

 The dentists discussed smoking, alcohol consumption and provided dietary advice to patients during appointments.